 If you find yourself enjoying a certain type of cigar over and over again, chances are it’s because of that particular cigar’s flavor elements – and all of the processes that went into making it.
 Cigar flavors break down into several different categories, and each category includes specific notes, hints, or tastes.

-Before we delve into the core flavor categories, you’ll want to determine the difference between mild, medium, and full cigar flavors.
+Before we delve into the core flavor categories, you’ll want to determine the difference between mellow, medium, and full cigar flavors.
 These terms describe what’s known as the “body” of the cigar.

-The term mild is probably pretty self-explanatory – milder cigars tend to be the lightest smoke of the three – they’re typically mellow in taste and not heavily pungent.
+The term “mellow” is probably pretty self-explanatory – mellow cigars tend to be the lightest smoke of the three – they’re typically subtle in taste and not heavily pungent.
 A cigar with a full body will yield a very strong and bold-tasting smoke, while a cigar with medium body will balance somewhere in the middle.
-This can sometimes be confusing, as the actual nicotine strength of a cigar is often described using these same terms – mild, medium, and full.
+This can sometimes be confusing, as the actual nicotine strength of a cigar is often described using these same terms – mellow, medium, and full.
 It is important to note that strength does not necessarily dictate flavor, and vice versa.

 As seen in this handy Cigar Flavor Wheel, every cigar will have several components that make up the whole of its flavor profile.
 Here’s a quick guide to these major components: